Edge Computing is one of the latest buzz expressions in the ICT world, along with IoT, big data and artificial intelligence.

 Next generation systems, embedded with high density connected components, promise to be an enormous source of data.
 For example, the C-Series, the latest airplane by Bombardier, could be producing over 844 TB of data per 12 hours flight.
 Clearly, airlines operating fleets of this type of craft will be faced with a deluge of data.

-It is not realistic to expect to transfer, store and process this much data.
-Nor does it make sense to do so.
+It is not realistic, nor sensible, to transfer, store and process this much data.
 Analysis applications need structured information instead, in order to predict important events and derive significant trends.
 This information, using edge computing, could be produced from the raw data, closer to the components or system generating the data.
-In this example of the C-Series, the aircraft itself, is probably the right place to perform this type of data transformation.
+In this example of the C-Series, the aircraft itself is probably the right place to perform this type of data transformation.

 Edge Computing at SixSq

 Coming from a cloud computing background, we have long realised that the benefits of cloud computing could be miniaturised into a platform now called edge computing.
 Our NuvlaBox is a hyperconverged solution delivering a generic solution to implement edge computing.
 The example above on smart lighting is our latest fully integrated solution developed in partnership with Schréder.
 Our direction of travel will lead us to more miniaturisation to enable further smart city and Industry 4.0.
-On the big data side, cognitive computing now embodies the fusion of machine learning and edge computing.
-More on this soon.
+Keep posted!

 If you have any comments or questions about this topic, don't hesitate to get in touch with the SixSq team.